sharetribe/flex-docs/src/docs/flex-cli/manage-search-schemas-with-flex-cli/index.md

 ## Adding schemas

 FTW defines two search filters in listing public data: category and amenities.
-A category is something that is selected from a drodown of options, so the schema type should be `enum`.
+A category is something that is selected from a dropdown of options, so the schema type should be `enum`.
 A listing can have multiple amenities that are also selected from a set of options and stored in an array, so the schema type should be `multi-enum`.